lolloz98/Masters-of-Renaissance/README.md

 The first time you run the server (if run on Windows), the folders for this path will be created: `C:\Users\<user_name>\AppData\Roaming\Local\MastersOfRenaissance_CarpanetoDeSantisInnocenti\tmp`.

+Run only one server at a time on a device (otherwise there will be problems with persistence -> it always uses one specific folder to retrieve/save/delete data).

 The implementation should be able to handle linux and macOS operating system as well, but it was **tested only on Windows machine**.

 ## Tested configurations